Skip to main content

 kubeconfig

-The cluster’s kubeconfig file which you can use with kubectl to access and communicate with your clusters.
+The cluster’s kubeconfig file, which you can use with kubectl to access and communicate with your cluster.

 Output values like these are useful in many ways, most commonly as inputs for other stacks or related cloud resources.